FranzZemen/re/ts-src/LetsGetStarted.md

 This will throw an error because unquoted stock.price cannot be interpreted as a Value Expression.
 There is no Data Type that would define stock.price as a literal value (assuming the user did not create one).

-## Introduction To The Rules API
+## Introduction To The RulesEngine API

 Writing rules is great, but we really want to run them.
 There are several objects that purposefully expose APIs.
-Here we will focus on some key API of the Rules.Engine singleton.
+Here we will focus on some key API of the RulesEngine.Engine singleton.

 ### Execute a Rule

 There are many ways to execute rules, and we already saw one of them above:

-    Rules.Engine.awaitExecution(dataDomain, 'ticker = "ZEM" and price > 5.0')
+    RulesEngine.Engine.awaitExecution(dataDomain, 'ticker = "ZEM" and price > 5.0')

 This executes a specific rule expressed as text and returns the execution result.